This glossary explains terms in the Medicare program.

 Skilled nursing facility care

-Skilled nursing care and rehabilitation services provided on a continuous, daily basis, in a skilled nursing facility (SNF).
+Skilled nursing care and rehabilitation services provided on a daily basis, in a skilled nursing facility (SNF).
+Examples of SNF care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.

 Specified Low-Income Medicare Beneficiary (SLMB) Program